Rik002/ALP_Anarchy_CAST/README.md

   ```
   log_g_e log_g_gamma W p_gg_0 ... p_gg_99 p_eg_0 ... p_eg_99 phi_osc_0 ... phi_osc_99 u_i0_gamma_0_0 u_i0_gamma_0_1 ... u_i0_gamma_99_0 u_i0_gamma_99_1 u_i0_e_0_0 u_i0_e_0_1 ... u_i0_e_99_0 u_i0_e_99_1
   ```

-You can add these to your `readme.md` under a section like "Output File Formats" to document the column structure of each data file.
-Let me know if you need help formatting them for the readme or if you want to verify specific values for `N_REALIZATIONS`, `G_GAMMA_POINTS`, or `MAX_N` from `constants.h`!